terryaney/KatApp.Provider/katapp documentation.md

 Attribute | Description
 ---|---
-rbl-action-link | Used as the `commandName` passed into `apiAction`. rbl-action-download | Used as the `isDownload` property of the `customOptions` parameter. data-param-* | Used as the `customParameters` property of the `customOptions` parameter.  (i.e. to pass plan-id parameter to server, use `data-param-plan-id="value"`) data-input-* | Used as the `customInputs` property of the `customOptions` parameter.  (i.e. to pass iDownloadForms=1 parameter to server, use `data-input-download-forms="1"`, the server will convert to 'input name' automatically) rbl-action-confirm-selector | If the link should prompt before calling the endpoint, this attribute provides a jQuery selector to element containing the markup to display in a modal confirm dialog.
+rbl-action-link | Used as the `commandName` passed into `apiAction`. rbl-action-download | (true|false) Determines if the action results in the downloading of a file. rbl-action-calculate | (true|false) Determines if an `application.calculate()` should be called upon successful `api-action-link` execution. data-param-* | Used as the `customParameters` property of the `customOptions` parameter.  (i.e. to pass plan-id parameter to server, use `data-param-plan-id="value"`) data-input-* | Used as the `customInputs` property of the `customOptions` parameter.  (i.e. to pass iDownloadForms=1 parameter to server, use `data-input-download-forms="1"`, the server will convert to 'input name' automatically) rbl-action-confirm-selector | If the link should prompt before calling the endpoint, this attribute provides a jQuery selector to element containing the markup to display in a modal confirm dialog.